 Do you find it difficult to learn and remember phrasal verbs?
 A lot of students say it's one of the most difficult things about learning English.
 One way to learn them is by topic so here is a list of phrasal verbs which are useful for talking about telephone calls.

+June is possibly named after Juno, the Roman goddess of youth, women and marriage, or it might get its name from the Latin word “iuvenis”, meaning “young people”.
 June is when the summer starts.
 I like the weather in June because it’s warm and sunny without being too hot or humid, unlike July and August.
-It gets light very early in the morning, many hours before I get up, and doesn’t get completely dark until about 10 o’clock.
-In fact, the longest day is on or near 21st June.
+For this reason, it’s a popular month for weddings.
+In June, sunrise is very early in the morning, many hours before I get up, and it doesn’t get completely dark until about 10 o’clock.
+In fact, the longest day, or summer solstice, is on or near 21st June.

 This is the first in a series of posts about conditional sentences.
 That means sentences with "if".
 Let's start with the easiest one, the zero conditional, although you don't need to worry about the names as much as the meaning.
 Keep reading to learn more.